xapple/moji_namer/README.md

 # `moji_namer` version 0.0.2

-`moji_namer` is a python package for to make ChatGPT API calls to rename picture files.
+`moji_namer` is a very simple python package to make ChatGPT API calls to rename picture files.
+This project is meant as an exercice and a quick test of using LLMs programmatically.

 ## Example